-DEVELOPMENT PLAN - DERISKED PHASE III
+DEVELOPMENT PLAN - DERISKED PHASE 3

-The Phase III study will be a multicentre study in up to 200 patients.
-The study is expected to start in H2-2019 with final results to be presented at the end of 2020 or beginning of 2021.
-The strong results in the Phase I and Phase II studies support our belief that the likelihood of success in Phase III is significantly larger than the average oncology drug in Phase III.
-This is due to the known mode of action of Mangoral and a high degree of similarity between Phase II and Phase III primary endpoints for Mangoral and since the planned Phase III study comparator for Mangoral is MRI with no contrast agent.
-In addition, the follow-up time is only a few days, compared to months or years for the typical Phase III oncology study.
+The Phase 3 study, named SPARKLE, is a multicentre study in up to 200 patients.
+The first patient was enrolled in February 2020.
+Final study report from SPARKLE is expected in H1-2021 (assuming that we do not face a prolonged Corona situation that delays patient enrolment).
+The strong results in the Phase 1 and Phase 2 studies support our belief that the likelihood of success in Phase 3 is significantly larger than the average oncology drug in Phase 3.
+This is due to the known mode of action of Mangoral and a high degree of similarity between Phase 2 and Phase 3 primary endpoints for Mangoral and since the planned Phase 3 study comparator for Mangoral is MRI with no contrast agent.
+In addition, the follow-up time is only a few days, compared to months or years for the typical Phase 3 oncology study.

-Mangoral clinical phase III study design - based on Phase III protocol meeting with FDA and EMA
+Mangoral clinical Phase 3 study (based on Phase 3 protocol meeting with FDA and EMA)

-NUMBER OF PATIENTS Up to 200 patients ENDPOINT Lesion visualisation No. of lesions visualised Semi-quantitative and Semi-qualitative parameters COMPARATOR Unenhanced MRI + Mangoral MRI vs. Unenhanced MRI EVALUATION Centralised evaluation by 3 radiologists RANDOMISATION No - each patient will be in both study arms FOLLOW-UP 72 hours
+NUMBER OF PATIENTS Global study in up to 200 patients ENDPOINT Lesion visualisation Lesions border delineation Conspicuity (lesion contrast compared to liver background) COMPARATOR Unenhanced MRI + Mangoral MRI vs. Unenhanced MRI EVALUATION Centralised evaluation by 3 radiologists RANDOMISATION No - each patient at his/her own control FOLLOW-UP 72 hours